trevorpogue/sections/docs/readme.rst

 The caches allow instant reading of sub-lists/dicts in Θ(1) time and can often make structure attribute reading faster by 5x, or even much more when the structure is rarely being modified.
-If preferred, turn this feature off to avoid the extra memory consumption it causes.
-Do this by modifying the node or structure's class attribute ``use_cache`` to ``False`` as follows:
+If preferred, turn this feature off to avoid the extra memory consumption it causes by modifying the node or structure's class attribute ``use_cache`` to ``False`` as follows:

 ..
    For structures representing lists/dicts with more than 1000 - 10,000